Andrey Korotayev: Russian demographic crisis

-In collaboration with Daria Khaltourina he has made a significant contribution to the study of the factors of the current Russian demographic crisis.
+In collaboration with Daria Khaltourina he has made a significant contribution to the study of the factors of the Russian demographic crisis of the 1990s/early 2000s.
 They have demonstrated that post-Soviet Russia experiences one of the world's highest prevalence of alcohol-related problems, which contributes to high mortality rates in this region.
 Reduction in alcohol-related problems in Russia can have strong effects on mortality decline.
 They have analysed the plausibility of application of general principles of alcohol policy translated in the Russian Federation.
 Korotayev and Khaltourina have shown that alcohol policy approaches could be implemented in the same ways as they have been in other countries, and contributed to the development of alcohol control measures in this country.
 In addition, according to Korotayev, there should be special attention to decreasing distilled spirits consumption, illegal alcohol production, nonbeverage alcohol consumption, and enforcement of current governmental regulations.
 In late 2014 they correctly predicted the forthcoming return of Russia to negative natural population growth.